tanyarajput08/YourProjectName_Infosys_Internship_Oct2024/README.md

 Segregates labeled data into different groups for analysis.

  ## [Face Recognition]📸

+## Description

+Here’s a revised version of the summary:

+This project focuses on developing an AI-enhanced engagement tracker for children using face recognition technology.
+It leverages libraries like opencv-python, face_recognition, dlib, pandas, numpy, imutils, datetime, and os to track and analyze children's facial expressions and engagement levels in real-time.
+By processing video streams and recognizing key facial features, the system provides insights into a child's attention and interaction, helping improve educational or entertainment experiences.

+### libraries and framework used
+opencv-python==4.10.0.84
+face_recognition==1.3.0
+dlib==19.24.6
+pandas==2.2.3
+numpy==1.24.3
+imutils==0.5.4
+datetime==5.5
+os

 This section focuses on face recognition and attentiveness analysis using Python, OpenCV, dlib, and the face_recognition library.